Junos OS Evolved Release Notes for QFX5220 Devices

 Interfaces and Chassis

-Sometimes dhclient generates a core file during ZTP retry when dhclient process is exiting.
+Sometimes dhclient generates a core file during ZTP retry when the dhclient process is exiting.
 PR1460906

 User Interface and Configuration